-A great number of the weddings I officiate take place along the ocean shore.
+A great number of the weddings I have officiated took place along the ocean shore.
 Beach weddings range from a simple three person elopement to elaborate affairs complete with arches, tiki torches and garden chairs.
 All of these ceremonies are quite lovely, but there are a few things you can do to optimize everyone's enjoyment.

 Optimum: March and November